top of page

 Nick Fury: Agent of SHIELD

-Terrible B-Movie schlock.
-David Hasselhoff's Nick Fury is bad in the best way.
-Has a pretty high budget for this sort of thing.
-Hits every cliché with a straight face.
+This is terrible B-Movie schlock.
+David Hasselhoff's Nick Fury is bad in all the best ways.
+It has a pretty high budget for this sort of thing.
+They make sure to hit every cliché with a straight face.
 I can't even tell if they are in on the joke.
-Highly recommended.
+I highly recommend watching it.

 Premiere: May 26, 1998